srajagopal/DevJam/Lab Guides/Lab 3 - Publish APIs/README.md

 models and
 templates*](http://apigee.com/docs/developer-services/content/using-smartdocs-document-apis#models).

     a.
-Log in to your portal as a user with admin or content creation privileges.
+Ask you instructor to change your developer user to have administrator access in the portal.
+Logout and then back in to the developer portal.

     b.
 Select **Content > SmartDocs** in the Drupal administration menu.